peterbeeshop/disneyClone-app/README.md

 *The type of hooks used included: useEffect, useReducer, useState and useDispatch & useSelector  from "react-redux"

 #### how to Launch the project
-*In order to run launch the projecct own your pc, clone the project , navigate into the project root directory on your terminal and "run npm install" to download the necessary dependecies.
+*In order to run the projecct on your pc, clone the project , navigate into the project root directory on your terminal and "run npm install" to download the necessary dependecies.
 Then run "npm start" after that.

 ##### Live Demo